chryswoods/siremol.org/tutorials/somd/Lysozyme/Production.md

 exit

 ```
-[This file prod.cfg](/path/to/prodfile) is an example file that will run 1 ns of unrestrained dynamics of Lysozyme.
+This `prod.cfg` [file](config_files/prod.cfg) is an example file that will run 1 ns of unrestrained dynamics of Lysozyme.
 It can again be executed in the following way:

 ```